KWLEvans/which-doctor/README.md

 **An app by Keith Evans**

 I went to the Which Doctor and this is what he said: here's an app that allows you to search local doctors to find one who can help with what ails you.
-Using the BetterDoctors API, you have access to a large database of providers in your area.
+Using the BetterDoctor API, you have access to a large database of providers in your area.

 ## Installation